KidAzo/Mechanix_Systems_Showcase/README.md

 ## 📚 License

-This project is for educational and portfolio purposes only.
+This project is for commercial purposes.
-Feel free to explore, learn, and get inspired.

 ---

 ## 👨‍💻 Author